US to release 50 million barrels of oil to ease energy costs

 “We will continue to press oil companies who have made record profits and are overseeing what we consider to be price gouging out there when there’s a supply of oil or the price of oil is coming down and the price of gas is not coming down,” Psaki said.
 “It does not take an economic expert to know that’s a problem.”

 AP writer Charles Sheehan contributed from New York.
-Matthew Daly contributed from Washington.
+Matthew Daly and Ellen Knickmeyer contributed from Washington.